Scotiabank To Exit Nine ‘Smaller’ Caribbean Countries In Major Shake-Up

 As well, Scotiabank reported results on Tuesday for the end of its fiscal 2018, which wrapped up Oct.
 31. Earnings for the bank were $9.1 billion for the year when adjusted for its acquisition-related costs, up 10 per cent from the year prior.

 Of that, $4.4 billion came from Scotiabank’s Canadian banking business, an 8-per-cent increase over last year, while another $3.1 billion came from its international banking unit, which was up 17 per cent year-over-year.
+With many saying sending money abroad is becoming easier with the use of international bank wires , is it any surprise we are seeing a financial input from international banks?

 In a release, Porter said the international banking results were “driven by our operations in the countries that make up the Pacific Alliance — Mexico, Peru, Chile and Colombia — which experienced double-digit loan and deposit growth, partly reflecting recent acquisitions, positive operating leverage and stable credit quality.”